 The same glamorous hotel company that brings five-star service and accommodations to Egypt also takes the top spot for hotels in Jaipur, thanks in large part to its dedication to pampering guests.
-Reviewers rave about this hotel's "service beyond belief" and "service that other hotels can only dream of."

 19. Kathmandu, Nepal

-Considered a "must -see," make your way to the Bouudhanath Stupa, a Buddhist holy place and Nepal heritage site.
+Make your way to the Bouudhanath Stupa, a Buddhist holy place and Nepal heritage site.